 - Students in the two-year program at the Fullerton campus spend two/three days per week in class and two full days per week in a field education experience.
 Classes for first year students take place on Monday, Wednesday, and Friday, with Tuesday and Thursday spent in a field education experience.
 Classes for second year students take place on Tuesday and Thursday, with Monday, Wednesday, and Friday open for a field education experience, based on agency need.

-- The class schedules for students in the flex program at the Irvine Center are offered three weekday evenings per week.
+- The class schedules for students in the flex program at the Fullerton campus are offered three weekday evenings per week.
 The field education experience takes place during normal agency hours, typically two weekdays per week, during the second and third years of the program.

 - The MSW program is fully accredited by the Council on Social Work Education (CSWE).